herve4m/quay-api-operator/docs/crds/Notification.md

 ### vulnerabilityLevel

 Only used when `event` is `vulnerability_found`.
-The notification is triggered when the vulnerability has a level equal or higher to the level you define is `vulnerabilityLevel`.
+The notification is triggered when the vulnerability has a level equal or higher to the level that you define in `vulnerabilityLevel`.

 __Type__: string